syncfusion-content/javascript-docs/js/Custom-script-generator.md

 ---
 layout: post
-title: Including only the needed Syncfusion Essential JS widgets in your application
+title: Including only the needed widgets | JavaScript | Syncfusion
 description: Learn here about how include only the needed widgets in Syncfusion Essential JavaScript Introduction Control, its elements, and more.
 platform: js
 control: Introduction